National Organ Transplant Act of 1984: Title II - Organ Procurement Activities

 Title II established the Organ Procurement Organizations (OPO) for deceased organ transplants.
-These OPO's are designed to increase the number of registered deceased organ donors and when those donors become available, they coordinate the donation process from donor to patient.
+These OPOs are designed to increase the number of registered deceased organ donors and when those donors become available, they coordinate the donation process from donor to patient.

-NOTA also established the Organ Procurement and Transplantation Network (OPTN), a membership organization transplant-related individuals and organizations, primarily transplant centers.
-OPTN is currently administered by the private, non-profit organization, United Network for Organ Sharing (UNOS), in Richmond, Virginia.
-OPTN operates under the authority of the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services.
-Robert Walsh is the current Project Officer for OPTN.
+Additionally, NOTA created the Organ Procurement and Transplantation Network (OPTN), composed of transplant-related individuals and organizations, primarily transplant centers.
+The United Network for Organ Sharing (UNOS), a private non-profit based in Richmond, Virginia, currently administers the OPTN under the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services.